cesiztel/workflex/workflex-dddfy/README.md

 ## About WorkFlex

 Workflex is a test project inspired on the successful company Temper.
-This project uses the latest version of Laravel and tries to evolve a project from common Laravel structure to DDD methodology.
+This project uses the latest version of Laravel and applies DDD methodology.

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects.
 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 DDD (Domain Driven Design) is software development approach that tries to bring